lukifer23/PeerChat/README.md

 ## Development Status

 This is an active development project.
 See `on.plan.md` for the current roadmap and workstream status.
-Key areas in progress:

-- Native engine JNI hardening and KV reuse support
-- Model lifecycle management and manifest system
+Current focus areas include:

+- Rounding out the model catalog (checksum verification, default presets, download pipeline)
 - Navigation Compose architecture and ViewModel-backed state
-- Enhanced RAG pipeline with ANN index persistence
+- Enhanced RAG pipeline with tokenizer-aware chunking and ANN persistence
-- Security and privacy hardening
+- Security and privacy hardening plus CI/test coverage

 ## License

 MIT License - see LICENSE file for details.

 The project includes llama.cpp as a submodule, which is also licensed under MIT.